takahashikzn/indolently/README.md

 # What this is

-A Java syntactic sugar library for indolent person.
+A Java syntactic sugar library for indolent guys.

 This library was started to provide semi-literal syntactic expression like list/set/map.
 Now there are miscellaneous syntactic sugars like let/eval and more.